Mihir-Ai-lab/Ostrich_solutions/Team.md

+At Ostric Solutions, we're building a talented team of professionals with diverse skills and expertise to create innovative solutions for our clients.
+Below are the roles that we're currently hiring for.

 ## Lead Developer

 The Lead Developer will be responsible for overseeing the development of the platform and building a team of developers.
 They should have expertise in micro services architecture, cloud platforms, and experience in developing and deploying blockchain-based applications.